Harold Greene (journalist)

-Harold Greene (born December 1, 1943), journalist, read news at KCAL 9 News and CBS 2 News in Los Angeles.
-Before joining the CBS duopoly, Greene enjoyed a long television news career, mostly in Southern California.
+Harold Greene (born December 1, 1943) is a journalist and news anchor at KCAL 9 News and CBS 2 News in Los Angeles.
+Before joining the CBS duopoly, Greene had a television news career, mostly in Southern California.

 Greene began his career in 1970 as a reporter and producer for KABC-TV in Los Angeles.
 Later in 1973, Greene was hired to help launch the news operations for KCST-TV (now KNSD) which at the time became the new ABC affiliate for San Diego.
-After serving one year as anchor/news director at Channel 39, he moved over to rival station, then-NBC affiliate KGTV, where his co-anchoring The News with Jack White and his acclaim for his coverage of the Chicano Movement helped the station briefly overtake rival KFMB in the ratings.
+After serving one year as anchor/news director at Channel 39, he moved over to rival station, then-NBC affiliate KGTV, where his co-anchoring The News with Jack White and his coverage of the Chicano Movement helped the station briefly overtake rival KFMB in the ratings.
 Years later, Jack White became a consultant for the film Anchorman: The Legend of Ron Burgundy resulting in the filmmakers finding some old pictures of Greene in White's scrapbooks and the look of Ron Burgundy was born.

 In 1977, Greene left San Diego for a brief stint at CBS affiliate KPIX-TV in San Francisco, paired with co-anchor Dave McElhatton, a popular local radio personality who himself was in his first year with the station.
 After a year in the Bay Area, Greene returned to Los Angeles and rejoined KABC-TV as co-anchor of the 5:00 p.m.
-Eyewiness News with the legendary Jerry Dunphy.
+Eyewitness News with Jerry Dunphy.
 However, after two years of co-anchoring the 5:00pm newscast with Dunphy, he was fired; KABC management subsequently brought in Ann Martin and special correspondent Paul Moyer (formerly of KNBC-TV at the time) to anchor the newscast.